Published: May 4, 2023

 Our four best cell phones are the following:

-Because of its thoughtful characteristics and unique abilities, we consider RAZ Memory Cell Phone the best cell phone for seniors overall.
+Because of its thoughtful characteristics and unique abilities, we consider the RAZ Memory Cell Phone the best overall cell phone for seniors.

 The RAZ Memory Cell Phone is unique.
-Unlike the other cell phones on this list, it is designed specifically for seniors with cognitive decline.
-There is no cell phone that is easier to use.
+Unlike the other cell phones on this list, it is designed for seniors with cognitive decline.
+No cell phone is easier to use.
 The phone only supports voice and video calls.
-Text messaging, email, web browsing, and other capabilities are not available.
+Text messaging, email, web browsing, and other capabilities are unavailable.
 Also, unlike the other phones, the RAZ Memory Cell Phone can be controlled remotely by family caregivers.
-This is particularly useful if the senior lives a good distance away from a son or daughter who wants their parent to have a cell phone.
+This is particularly useful if the senior lives in a different city than a son or daughter who wants their parent to have a cell phone.

 The RAZ Memory Cell Phone looks like many other smartphones.
 It has a large 6.5-inch display with narrow bezels.
 Because it does not look different from other smartphones, seniors will not feel self-conscious that they have a “special” phone.